aldogutierrez/NetworkManagementToolkit/Ethernet_IP_UDP.md

 - The IPv6 headers are simpler, as only the `version` and the `source` and `destination addressses` are kept.

-- IPv4 contains a `Time To Live`, `Checksum`, and `Fragmentation`CRC: Hash code representing the data and the `payload` length would vary
+- IPv4 contains a `Time To Live`, `Checksum`, and `Fragmentation` `CRC`: Hash code representing the data and the `payload` length would vary

 - This would show how dynamic the headers are

 # 6. Where do IPv4 addresses come from?

 - IP addresses are generated in the Network Layer and managed by the DHCP protocol

-- The Internet Assigned Numbers Authority (IANA) assigns blocks of IP addresses to regional internet registries.
+- The **Internet Assigned Numbers Authority** (IANA) assigns blocks of IP addresses to regional internet registries.
 In turn, these regional registries allocate addresses to ISP, companies, schools, and similar institutions within their zone.

 # 7. What is a subnet mask?

 - A subnet mask is the range in which the network address is contained within the full IP address

-- To know how long the network address is, we can look at the CIDR notation and look for the numbers after the `/`
+- To know how long the network address is, we can look at the **CIDR** notation and look for the numbers after the `/`
-    - `CIDR` stands for Classless Inter-Domain Routing
+    - `CIDR` stands for **Classless Inter-Domain Routing**

 # 8. How do you get the network address from an IP address?

 - Say we have an IP address of `172.68.31.5/24`
-    - According to the CIDR notation, the first 24-bits belong to the network, the rest (the last 8) belong to the host
+    - According to the **CIDR** notation, the first 24-bits belong to the network, the rest (the last 8) belong to the host
     - Therefore, the network address is `172.68.31.0`
     - The host is `0.0.0.5`
     - The subnetmask would be `255.255.255.0`